-$LFG{flare,y}$ is the quantity of landfill gas fed to the flare(s) during the year measured in cubic meters (x^3) (m 3); W {CH4,y} is the average methane fraction of the landfill gas as measured during the year and expressed as a fraction (in m 3 CH4 / m 3 LFG); D{CH4} is the methane density expressed in tones of methane per cubic meter of methane (tCH4/m3CH4); PE {flare,y} is the project emissions from flaring of the residual gas stream in year y (tCO2e) determined following the procedure described in the "Tool to determine project emissions" from flaring gases containing Methane", with a sequence of 7 steps described forwards.
+$LFG{flare,y}$ is the quantity of landfill gas fed to the flare(s) during the year measured in cubic meters (m^3) ; W {CH4,y} is the average methane fraction of the landfill gas as measured during the year and expressed as a fraction (in m 3 CH4 / m 3 LFG); D{CH4} is the methane density expressed in tones of methane per cubic meter of methane (tCH4/m3CH4); $PE{flare,y}$ is the project emissions from flaring of the residual gas stream in year y (tCO2e) determined following the procedure described in the "Tool to determine project emissions" from flaring gases containing Methane", with a sequence of 7 steps described forwards. from franting gases containing mentance, while a sequence of 7 steps described for wards.